 All of you young people should obey your elders.
 In fact, everyone should be humble toward everyone else.
 The Scriptures say, “God opposes proud people, but he helps everyone who is humble.”
-1 Peter 5:5
+(CEV) 1 Peter 5:5

 We want our children to show respect and obey their elders (1 Peter 5:5) because it helps them set boundaries, teaches them empathy, and encourages them to be mindful of how their words and actions affect others.
 However, at times, children don’t like to be told to respect someone, especially if they don’t feel respected in return.
 How do we teach our children to be respectful?